nweinstein7/goose-egg/README.md

 2\.
 Seed elasticsearch with pitching data.

-* First, run `rake db:migrate` to set up the necessary indices in elasticsearch.
-* Then, run `rake db:seed` to import all the data from the spreadsheet.
+* Run `rake elasticsearch:seed` to import all the data from the spreadsheet.
 May take a bit of time to finish.

 3\.
 Run `bundle install` to install dependencies.